Liturgy for the 23rd Sunday after Pentecost, Year B (Mark)

 Sermon Ideas for Mark 10:46–52 and Job 42

-“Seeing with New Eyes: The Faith of Bartimaeus”, focus on how his persistent faith in Jesus led to both physical and spiritual restoration.
+“Blind Bartimaeus: Shadows, Shouting, and Sight:” focus on how his persistent faith in Jesus led to both physical and spiritual restoration.
 Emphasize Bartimaeus’s determination despite opposition and how his healing represents a profound life transformation.
 Sometimes faith takes audacity and determination.
 Do we dare ask God to do daring things?
+Another concept is that he had the courage to call and the faith to follow.

 “Restored to Flourish: Lessons from Job’s Renewal”, reflect on Job’s journey from suffering to restoration, emphasizing his acknowledgment of God’s power and the blessings that followed his perseverance.
 If I were to preach from this text I would talk about how God can take a situation that seems like desolation and cause it to flower with abundance.